vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

-# 48. Bảo mật FUNDAMENTALS
+# 48. SECURITY FUNDAMENTALS

-KEY Bảo mật CONCEPTS
+KEY Security CONCEPTS

-WHY Bảo mật?
+WHY Security?

-là gì the purpose / goal of Bảo mật in an Doanh nghiệp ?
+là gì purpose / goal of Security in an Doanh nghiệp ?

-- The principles of the CIA TRIAD form the FOUNDATION of Bảo mật:
+- The principles of the CIA TRIAD form the FOUNDATION of Security:
     - CONFIDENTIALITY
         - Only AUTHORIZED USERS should be able to Access DATA
         - Some INFORMATION / DATA is PUBLIC and can be accessed by ANYONE